MariaIgnatyeva/Disaggregation/README.md

 # Research of methods for SUTs time series construction: cycling and MTT methods
-See Diplom_normal.ipynb for the corresponding code and experiment results
+See 'Cycling and MTT research.ipynb' for the corresponding code and experiment results